fhorta/nytrees/README.md

 treesmn = trees[trees.borocode=='1']
 ```

-## plotting trees and streets in MN borough
 ### as an example, let's quick sample the entire datasets thus the plot runs faster for now